 Consequently, there will be fewer cars around and almost certainly fewer independent local taxi and traditional low demand local bus services (PS 2021 – although, as stated above the development of DRT is changing the model for PT provision in areas of low demand that cant support fixed transit routes without large subsidies) .
 This will free up road space and allow us to design our cities very differently.

 This will have a profound effect on how we design and develop our cities, streets and urban spaces; for example, the road/pavement divide may diminish in importance, we won’t need bike lanes as with fewer and safer cars, there will be more space on our current roads for cyclists.
 This transformation will enable urban design and architectural innovation in how we plan and develop our cities.

 Those that still want cars as we know them will continue to use them – people still buy vinyl records after all.
 However, in future, aside from a personal carbon tax perhaps we should also tax cars, not for how much they are used, but, perhaps counter intuitively, for how little they are used.
 This would provide a disincentive for acquiring a vehicle (and all the natural resources it ties up) if you are not going to use it and leave it instead depreciating at the side of the road.
 Because of the increased safety risks perhaps cars with “drivers” will be restricted from accessing many parts of our towns and cities.

 So yes, there will still be cars – but far fewer than today and they will be far less personal.
-When we need to (first choice should be PT and AT), most of us will use cars as part of a wider public transport service to move around cities that can in future be designed around people.
+When we need to (first choice should be PT and AT), most of us will use cars as part of a wider public transport service to move around cities that can and should in future, be designed around people and active travel.

 22nd April 2017, postscript: I just spent 6 hrs in A&E having been knocked off my bike earlier today by a car.
 An autonomous vehicle with comprehensive sensors and safety systems would have made todays incident far less likely!